vedph/gve-doc/model/snapshot.md

 So, we could never predict all the shapes of all the hints found on a sheet, especially when crossing project borders (which is implied by the generic vocation of this system).
 This implies that our model must be **open** and capable of representing any drawings.

 Nonetheless, it is also true that, especially within a single project's borders, hints can be easily grouped into repeatedly used **types**.
-Many of them also have a nearly universal use, like the line on top of a word, meaning its deletion.
+Many of them also have a nearly universal use, like the line on top of a word meaning its deletion.

 So, even if each line drawn on the sheet is unique, and corresponds to a unique act happened in time, it can easily be traced back to a single pattern: the symbol for a line.
-This is an abstraction; but the real-world departures from its ideal appearance can be easily discarded as irrelevant, just like when listening to a speech we discard allophonic variants and identify the immaterial phonemes behind these surface expressions.
+This is an abstraction; but the real-world departures from its ideal appearance, all the single, unique instances of lines ever drawn on our documents in historically determined acts, each slightly different from the others, can be easily discarded as irrelevant; just like when listening to a speech we discard allophonic variants and identify the immaterial phonemes behind these surface expressions.

 Of course, to provide more details we can multiply these symbols: for instance, we can have one type for the horizontal line (`—`); another for the diagonal line raising from left to right (`/`); and yet another one for the diagonal line lowering from to left to right (`\`).
 The level of detail depends only on the project's nature and purposes.

-Anyway, whatever our choice, in the end we define a sort of **catalog** of signs representing hint types, like "horizontal line", "diagonal line up", "diagonal line down", "cross", etc. These are abstract types, discarding the single details of each specific stroke drawn on the paper; but they capture their essential nature, dropping accidental features, while preserving all the different types required by our model.
+Whatever our choice, in the end we define a sort of **catalog** of signs representing hint types, like "horizontal line", "diagonal line up", "diagonal line down", "cross", etc. These are abstract types, discarding the single details of each specific stroke drawn on the paper; but they capture their essential nature, dropping accidental features, while preserving all the different types required by our model.

 Thus, the first ingredient for our visualization is a catalog of hints, each with its own appearance and a set of metadata.
-Most of these metadata concur to define the behavior of each hint with reference to its rendition, like sizing, positioning, rotation, scale, etc.

-Among them, hints are also connected to their entrance **animation** in the visualization stage.
+Most of these metadata concur to define the behavior of each hint with reference to its rendition, like sizing, positioning, rotation, scale, etc. Among them, hints are also connected to their entrance **animation** in the visualization stage.
 Given the focus on dynamic transformation, animation here is not just a fancy feature, but it is crucial for the semantics of a visualization which fully embraces the flux of time.

 In fact, whatever the approach, graphical or symbolic, a crucial aspect of this model is time: we focus on the transformation process happening during time, step after step, replaying what writers did, at least according to our reconstruction and its conventions.
 In visualization, time means animations, for each state transition.